 Each fall, the Simpson Center invites a leading economist to deliver the prestigious Simpson Lecture on Princeton’s campus.

-Recent lecturers are highlighted below.
+Past lecturers are highlighted below.
 Upcoming lectures will be listed here when posted.

 The 2019 Simpson Lecture was delivered by Gita Gopinath, Chief Economist at the International Monetary Fund and the John Zwaanstra Professor of International Studies and Economics at Harvard University.
 Gopinath’s lecture was titled “The Dominant Currency Paradigm.”